William-Lake/E4WizardDemo/README.md

 ### Running the Program

  1. Open WizardDemo.product
- 2. On the "Overview" tab, in the "Testing" section, under item 2, click the link that says "Launch an Eclipse Application".
+ 2. On the "Overview" tab, in the "Testing" section, under item "2.
+Test the product by launching a runtime instance of it:", click the first link - "Launch an Eclipse Application".

 ----------